SonkeWohler/.vim/README.md

 #### Vim

 Then there is the same for vim.
-If you are using vim as an application on windows `.vimrc` is called `_vimrc`.
-If you prefer to use vim inside git bash it still uses `.vimrc`.
-Feel free to link them all together from within your `~/` in addition to linking `.vimrc` to the one here, but I usually don't bother.

 ```
 ln -sv .vim/vimrc .vimrc